jaza-k/jaza-k/README.md

 ## Hello <img src="https://github.com/jaza-k/jaza-k/blob/main/wave.gif" width="25" height="25"/>

 🍁 I'm Jaza, a software developer/security enthusiast based in Canada.
-I'm currently doing my CS undergrad at the University of Calgary.
+I've recently completed my CS undergrad at the University of Calgary.

 🦋 I like to create, design, develop, and build new things that spark my interest.
 When I’m not coding away, I can probably be found working out, playing video games or riding my motorcycle.

-⚡ I'm currently looking for a Winter 2025 internship and I'm always open to new graduate opportunities!
+⚡ I'm currently looking for new graduate opportunities and I'm always open to new locations!

 🪐 Fun fact: I am trilingual and a huge fan of astronomy.